TABLE OF CONTENTS

 The collection consists of 22 lesbian and feminist t-shirts and one cap.
 Lesbian t-shirts chronicle the March on Washington during the 1990s, the Texas Lesbian Conference in the 1990s, and Docu Dyke Preserves of Austin Texas, just to mention a few.
 Graphics on the feminist textiles convey expressions of feminist identity: Ladies Sewing Circle and Terrorist Society, Las Mujeres Women's Bookstore in San Antonio, TX., the Incredible Shrinking Woman's Right to Choose, WomanSpace women's collective, and a lavender shirt depicting Woman Power.
 T-shirts and other memorabilia were purchased at marches, conferences, and women's bookstores.

 T-shirts and textiles in the collection have been photographed and digital images are availabe at Wearing Gay History

 This collection is housed at UTSA's Main Campus and must be accessed via the John Peace Library Special Collections reading room.
 To request access, please use the Collections Request Form.

 The researcher assumes full responsibility for observing all copyright, property, and libel laws as they apply.

-[Identification of item], Lucy E. Davis and Jill Zimmerman Lesbian and Feminist T-shirt Collection, MS 488, University of Texas at San Antonio Libraries Special Collections.
+[Identification of item], Lucy E. Duncan and Jill Zimmerman Lesbian and Feminist T-shirt Collection, MS 488, University of Texas at San Antonio Libraries Special Collections.